What is Virtualization?

 Users need to access IT workloads and data from anywhere, anytime, without incurring the associated infrastructure constraints.
 Virtual data center technology enables true data mobility, such that users can Run, Manage, Provision and Secure any workload or app on any cloud in accordance with the technical requirements and business policies.
 When the data is mobile, users can focus their efforts on managing the data instead of spending resource on infrastructure management efforts.
 By decoupling the applications from servers, the data center offers improved resilience and efficiency in scaling the workload or dealing with infrastructure performance bottlenecks.

-A growing number of organizations leverage virtual data center architecture to simplify the process of IT provisioning, optimize capacity utilization, reduce risk and maximize performance.
+A growing number of organizations leverage virtual data center architecture to simplify the process of IT provisioning, optimize storage and capacity utilization, reduce risk and maximize performance.
 The technology empowers IT to operate as a strategic partner to the business and drive the change in response to changing market landscape.